 Using a variety of texts–novels, essays, short stories–this course will work to develop the reading and writing of difficult prose, paying particular attention to the kinds of evidence and authority, logic and structure that produce strong arguments.
 The authors we study may include Peter Singer, Aravind Adiga, Willa Cather, Toni Morrison, George Orwell, Charles Johnson, James Baldwin, Alice Munro, William Carlos Williams.
 This is an intensive writing course.
 Frequent short papers will be assigned.

 Preference given to first-year students.
 Limited to 12 students.
 Fall and spring semesters.
 Fall semester: Professor Barale and Dean Lieber.
-Spring semster: Dean Lieber.2016-17: Offered in Fall 2016
+Spring semster: Dean Lieber.2016-17: Offered in Fall 2016 and Spring 2017

 A first course in reading fictional, dramatic, and lyric texts: stories, a major novel, one or more plays by Shakespeare, poems by Donne, Dickinson, Frost, and others.